Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Addressing the atom-photon bound state

-The formalism introduced above in Sec.~\ref{MPS_method} allows the simulation of the non-Markovian dynamics of quantum few-level systems driven via quantized pulses containing different numbers of photons.
-For the system we focus on, a TLS inside a semi-infinite waveguide, typical feedback effects such as the formation of a bound state in the continuum become possible.
-This phenomenon manifests as a stabilization of the excitation probability (henceforth termed excitation for brevity) of the TLS pointing to the formation of an atom-photon bound state \cite{Longo2010}.
+The MPS formalism introduced in Sec.~\ref{MPS_method} allows the numerically exact simulation of the non-Markovian dynamics of quantum few-level systems driven via quantized pulses containing different numbers of photons.
+For the system we focus on, a TLS inside a semi-infinite waveguide, feedback effects such as the possibility to excite a bound state in the continuum arise.
+This phenomenon manifests as a stabilization of the excitation probability (henceforth termed excitation for brevity) of the TLS pointing to the excitation of an atom-photon bound state \cite{Longo2010}.

 Due to the implemented feedback mechanism, a signal emitted towards the mirror returns to the TLS after the delay time $\tau$ and interferes with the signal that is emitted from the TLS at that moment as illustrated in Fig.~\ref{fig:TLS_Setup}.
 The effect of the interference depends on the feedback phase $\varphi \equiv \omega_0 \tau$ where $\omega_0$ is the transition frequency of the TLS.
 If the condition $\varphi = 2 \pi m$, $m \in \mathbb{N}$, is met, the interference potentially leads to a stabilization of the excitation in the emitter and the trapping of a certain amount of excitation between the TLS and the mirror.
 For a feedback phase $\varphi \neq 2\pi m$, in the long-time limit, the emitter inevitably decays to the ground state \cite{Carmele2020b,Finsterholzl2020}.
-Henceforth, we assume that a feedback phase $\varphi = 2\pi m$ is implemented so that the formation of an atom-photon bound state is, in principle, possible.
+Henceforth, we assume that a feedback phase $\varphi = 2\pi m$ is implemented so that the excitation of an atom-photon bound state is, in principle, possible.
 In our analysis, we concentrate on the steady-state excitation of the emitter, that is, the excitonic component of the atom-photon bound state, as a measure of the excitation trapping.